s-skwigelf/be-project/README.md

 A neural network will be deployed that will help against face presentation attacks.
 Said presentation attack detection system will only be trained for print and static display based FPAs.

-GUI - PyQt5
+GUI - PyQt5;
-  Database - MySQL
+Database - MySQL.

 Main files for the project are:
   1. front.py